Remembering Evergreen - Memories Letters

 Please find below a few of Brandi’s favorite links about life in Avoyelles.

-1. Peggy Brouilliette:
+1. Peggy Brouillette:

-This year one of my Mom's best friends went home to be with the Lord, Mrs. Peggy Brouilliette.
+This year one of my Mom's best friends went home to be with the Lord, Mrs. Peggy Brouillette.
 This was a woman who always made us laugh.
 I thought of her fondly every time I called home and Mom shared with me something funny Mrs. Peggy said.
 While her young life was taken away too early in our human understanding, I believe that she was a great woman of God who loved family and lived with a passion for sErving others each day.

 http://brandichambless.blogspot.com/2008/04/welcome-to-jungle.html